thinlizzy/Caya/HOWTO.md

 };
 ```

 To preload assets, use the `load` function.
+Use the `assets` attribute to point to a list of assets you want preloaded.
+Attach a `done` function to inform you of when all processing is complete.
 Optionally, you can attach a `progress` function to track the load progress:
 ```JavaScript
 myAssets.load({
 	assets: myAssets,